lengthen/learngit/readme.txt

-ddddddGit is a version control system.
+Git is a distributed version control system.
-B
-A
 Git is free software.
-A
-B
-B
-B
-C
-C
-C
-C